 When calorie deficit gets smaller, your weight loss will also get slower.

-Eventually with what you started out as a deficit level, as you lose weight that becomes your new maintenance level.
+Eventually, with what you started as a deficit level, as you lose weight, that becomes your new maintenance level.

 If your goals are still to lose weight, then you have to recheck that keto calculator.